 Stop collection calls, stop garnishments, and keep your property!

-In most cases, people who file a Chapter 7 Bankruptcy have become overwhelmed with debt as a result of job loss, serious illness, divorce, death of a family member, or simply rising interest rates.
+Lombardo Law Office has experienced chapter 7 bankruptcy attorneys to help with your personal situation.
+In most cases, people who file a Chapter 7 Bankruptcy in Milwaukee have become overwhelmed with debt as a result of job loss, serious illness, divorce, death of a family member, or simply rising interest rates.
 The purpose of a Chapter 7 Bankruptcy is to allow a person to obtain a fresh start, free from creditors and free from the pressure of overwhelming debt.

-In a Bankruptcy under Chapter 7, the attorneys of Lombardo Law will file a petition on your behalf asking the court to discharge (wipe out) unsecured debt, which typically includes credit card debt, medical bills, payday loans, utility bills, back rent, uninsured accidents, judgments, overdrafts, deficiencies on repossessed vehicles, certain types of tax debts and other debts.
+The attorneys of Lombardo Law will file a petition on your behalf asking the court to discharge (wipe out) unsecured debt, which typically includes credit card debt, medical bills, payday loans, utility bills, back rent, uninsured accidents, judgments, overdrafts, deficiencies on repossessed vehicles, certain types of tax debts, and other debts.

 When should you consider filing for Chapter 7 Bankruptcy?

 If you answer yes to one of more of the following questions, then you may want to consider contacting Lombardo Law Office for your free consultation with a bankruptcy attorney.
 We are here to help you!